VALT-2021/Slashify.Docs/README.md

 # Slashify.Docs
-The official Documentation for the bot Slashify#2678 yolo
+> The official Documentation for the bot Slashify#2678